Boolean Observation Games: Knowing-Whether Boolean Observation Games

-\begin{example} As an illustration to construct a Boolean game from a $\Kw$ game, let us take the $\Kw$ game just constructed in Example~\ref{ex.btogb}.
-We recall that The Boolean game $B_{G_B}$ constructed from that has the same goals but has more variables, namely $\Kw_i p_j$ for all $i,j\in N$ with $i \neq j$ and for all $p_j \in P_i$, that is: $\Kw_1 p_2$, $\Kw_1 p_3$, $\Kw_2 p_1$, $\Kw_2 q_1$, $\Kw_2 p_3$, $\Kw_3 p_1$, $\Kw_3 q_1$, $\Kw_3 p_2$.
+The Boolean game $B_{G_B}$ constructed from that has the same goals but has more variables, namely $\Kw_i p_j$ for all $i,j\in N$ with $i \neq j$ and for all $p_j \in P_i$, that is: $\Kw_1 p_2$, $\Kw_1 p_3$, $\Kw_2 p_1$, $\Kw_2 q_1$, $\Kw_2 p_3$, $\Kw_3 p_1$, $\Kw_3 q_1$, $\Kw_3 p_2$.
 Therefore $B_{G_B}$ has more variables than $B$.
 The constructions are not each other's converse.
 However, in order to realize the goals of $B_{G_B}$ the players only need to assign a value to variables $\Kw_i p_j$ occurring in the goal formulas, so with respect to playing {\bf this game} the extra variables do not play a role.
-After replacing $\Kw_2 p_1$ by $p_1$, etcetera for other variables ocurring in goal formulas, we recover the original Boolean game. \end{example}
+After replacing $\Kw_2 p_1$ by $p_1$, etcetera for other variables ocurring in goal formulas, we recover the original Boolean game for, however, far more variables that are not used in goals. \end{example}

 Let $W = \mathcal{P}(Q)$ be the set of valuations over $Q$.
 We define a function $\eta: \CS^g \to W$ and argue that it is a bijection which is outcome equivalent.
 Given $\dot{s} \in \CS^g$, define $w=\eta(\dot{s})$ as follows: for $i \in N$, $\Kw_j p_i \in \eta(\dot{s})_i$ iff $p_i \in s_i(j)$.